fastly/compute-js-static-publish/README.md

 Using a static site generator to build your website?
 Do you simply need to serve some static files?
 With `compute-js-static-publish`, now you can deploy and serve everything from Fastly's blazing-fast [Compute@Edge](https://developer.fastly.com/learning/compute/).

-## New!
-Version 4

-Version 4 of this tool has some awesome new features:
-  - Support for serving files from Fastly's [KV Store](#kv-store) instead of/alongside bundling them into the Wasm module.
-  - Scaffolded applications no longer use a bundler by default (Webpack is optional).
-  - Brotli and Gzip compression.
-  - Support for returning `304 Not Modified` status based on `If-None-Match` and `If-Modified-Since` request headers.
-  - [`PublisherServer`](#publisherserver) class to map incoming requests to asset paths.
-  - Support for publishing files that won't necessarily be served by `PublisherServer`.
-File contents are made available to your application–useful, e.g., for reading data written by third-party tools, etc.
-  - Makes content and metadata available to your application, via pre-package path/file.
-  - Support for loading JavaScript files as code into your Compute@Edge application.
-  - Added presets for [Vue](https://vuejs.org/) and [Astro](https://astro.build/).

-If you wish to update to this version, you may need to re-scaffold your application, or follow the steps outlined in [MIGRATING.md](./MIGRATING.md).

 ## Prerequisites

 Node 18 or newer is required during the build step, as we now rely on its `experimental-fetch` feature.